sentientazure/superblogdocs/09_creating_articles/01_python_5_create_page.md

     }
     return render(request, 'create.html', context)
 ```

+This is the create view.
+You can see we added a new if-statement. `if request.user.is_anonymous:`.
+This if-statement will be `True` if the user is not logged in.
+In which case, we don't want logged in users to access this view, so we redirect them to the login page.

 Now let's add a button in the base template that takes us to the create page.
 In your `base.html` under the `Home` button add the `Write!` button: